 Jade Emperor Pagoda

 This is one of the most spectacularly atmospheric temples in Ho Chi Minh City, stuffed with statues of phantasmal divinities and grotesque heroes that were built in 1909 in honour of the supreme Taoist god (the Jade Emperor or King of Heaven).
 Incense fills the air and woodcarvings line the walls.
 Its roof is etched with elaborate tile work, and the temple’s statues, depicting characters from both Buddhist and Taoist lore, are made from reinforced papier mâché.

 The Chu Chi Tunnels are part of a massive war museum that offers a sneak-peek at the underground life of Vietnamese soldiers back in 1948.
 Located 70km northwest of Ho Chi Minh City, the historical site is comprised of more than 120km of underground tunnels with several trapdoors, living areas, kitchens, storage facilities, armoury, hospitals and command centres.

 During your July in Vietnam program you will take a course at RMIT University, an Asian campus of Melbourne-based university RMIT – one of Australia’s largest and most prestigious universities.
 Established in 2000, RMIT was the first international university in Vietnam.
 With an internationally-focused curriculum, international students are enthusiastically welcomed by bilingual Vietnamese students and both local and international professors.
 RMIT offers programs instructed in English for international students.

-Course load: Students will take 1 course worth 12 RMIT credits (equivalent to 3 US credits or 7.5 ECTS credits).
+Course Load: 1 course worth 12 RMIT credits (equivalent to 3 US credits or 7.5 ECTS credits).

 - Many universities work off of a 1-for-1 equivalency (1 course abroad = 1 course in Australia), but ultimately credit approval is the decision of your faculty and Australian university.